-UAE, Dubai: According to HE Saeed Mohammed Al Tayer, MD & CEO of Dubai Electricity and Water Authority (DEWA), DEWA’s five-year investment strategy is to invest $22 billion over the next five years in the energy infrastructure to meet the energy needs of the Emirate.
+UAE, Dubai: According to HE Saeed Mohammed Al Tayer, MD & CEO of Dubai Electricity and Water Authority (DEWA), DEWA’s five-year investment strategy is to spend $22 billion over the next five years on the energy infrastructure projects to meet the energy needs of the Emirate.

 “This supports the Dubai Clean Energy Strategy 2050, which aims to make Dubai a global hub for clean energy and green economy, and diversify the energy mix so clean energy will generate 75% of Dubai’s total power output by 2050,” Dubai Media Office cites Al Tayer.